-Explore Netherlands from the skies before you take off with View from above (Opens an external website in a new tab).
+Explore Netherlands from the skies before you take off with View from Above(opens in a new window)

-In addition to a fabulous array of indie shops, cafes, nightlife venues and restaurants, Amsterdam is a cultural hotspot.
-In museums alone it’s rich: the fabulous Rembrandts and Vermeers in the Rijksmuseum, the biggest collection of van Gogh paintings in the world at the Van Gogh Museum, and a branch of Russia’s Hermitage Museum that brings some of its treasures to Europe in blockbuster exhibits.
+In addition to a fabulous array of indie shops, cafes, nightlife venues, and restaurants, Amsterdam is a cultural hotspot.
+In museums alone, it’s rich, with the fabulous Rembrandts and Vermeers in the Rijksmuseum, the biggest collection of van Gogh paintings in the world at the Van Gogh Museum, and a branch of Russia’s Hermitage Museum that brings some of its treasures to Europe in blockbuster exhibits.

-Happily for travellers, the Dutch speak excellent English, and there’s no expectation that you’ll understand the local language.
+Happily for travelers, the Dutch speak excellent English, and there’s no expectation that you’ll understand the local language.